AlexGavalas/AlexGavalas/README.md

-👋 Hi, I’m Alex Gavalas.
-Trying to be a fullstack developer.
+👋 Hi, I’m Alex Gavalas, a fullstack developer.
 Always on the lookout for new things.

 🔍 I can do stuff with